-B. Qualifications
+C. Qualifications

-- 1. The Superintendent - He shall be an ordained minister of mature experience and sound judgment. - b.
+1. The Superintendent

+- a.
+He shall be an ordained minister of mature experience and sound judgment. - b.
 He shall be a cooperative member of the district for a period of at least two years immediately prior to his election in order to be familiar with the district work. - c.
-He shall possess recognized executive and business ability. - 2.
-The Assistant Superintendent
+He shall possess recognized executive and business ability.

+2. The Assistant Superintendent

-The Assistant Superintendent shall have the same qualifications as the superintendent.
+The assistant superintendent shall have the same qualifications as the superintendent.